RitabrataDas343/Expressando-TDoC2021/documentation/expressando-day4.md

     cv2.drawContours(drawing,[cnt],0,(0,255,0),0)
     cv2.drawContours(drawing,[hull],0,(0,0,255),0)

-    hull = cv2.convexHull(cnt,returnPoints = False)
-    defects = cv2.convexityDefects(cnt,hull)
+    cv2.imshow('Contours', drawing)
 ```

-We saw what is convex hull.
-Any deviation of the object from this hull can be considered as convexity defect.
+## What ia s 'Convex Hull' ?

+A Convex object is one with **no interior angles greater than 180 degrees**.
+A shape that is not convex is called **Non-Convex or Concave**. **Hull** means the exterior or the shape of the object.
+Therefore, the **Convex Hull of a shape** or a group of points is a tight fitting convex boundary around the points or the shape.
+Any deviation of the object from this hull can be considered as **convexity defect**.
+OpenCV provides a function **convexHull()** which stores all the points of the hull in the form of list/array of points, on passing **cnt** as the countour array.

 OpenCV comes with a ready-made function to find this, cv2.convexityDefects().
 A basic function call would look like below:
 >Remember we have to pass returnPoints = False while finding convex hull, in order to find convexity defects.